28dvd28/SAT-solver/README.md

 translation from propositional logic to cnf form use the Tsenin Encoding rules, in order to get an equisatisfiable cnf problem.

+Inside the input folder there are already some files.
+The pigeonhole problem from the case with 1 hole and 2 pigeons till the case with 7 holes and 8 pigeons.
+Some files in propositional logic and some files from https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html website.
+In particular the files starting with *'uu'* are unsatisfiable problems, the ones starting with *'u'* contains satisfiable problems.

+### Writing file in proposition logic
+So if it is found a .txt file into the input folder then the solver will procede with te traduction into ECNF.
+This transduction is then saved into a .cnf file inside the input folder, so is important in the execution with command *all* (see input prompt section) to delete previous generated .cnf files, otherwise the solver will be executed twice, on the file .txt and on the correspondent .cnf file.

+To write correctly a propositional formula into the .txt file is important to use the following syntax:
+  - Variables can start with an uppercase or lowercase letter, but not with numbers which can be used from the second symbol.
+The variable 2Person is not valid, the variable P3rson2 is valid.
+  - NOT: is the symbol for the negation
+  - AND: is the symbol for the conjunction
+  - OR: is the symbol for the disjunction
+  - ->: is the symbol for the implication
+  - <->: is the symbol that represent if and only if statement

+All the rules of the propositional logic must be followed, like the priority between symbols and their meaning.
+To change priority inside the formula is possible to use *(* and *)* parenthesis.
+The formula can be written on more lines.
+Some examples can be found already in the *Input* folder and are named as *testPropLogicFile*.

 ## Compiling and starting the sat solver
 Before starting the execution, you will have to compile the files.
 To make things easier it has been created some shell and batch script, depending on your OS, that you can use to compile and execute the sat solver.